-Tara Britnell is a partner of the firm and a senior litigator.
+Tara Britnell is the Department Chair of Estate and Trust Litigation.
 Her practice focuses on estate and trust litigation, including undue influence and incapacity claims, adult guardianship, wills variation, contentious estate administrations, variation and construction of trusts, and elder law issues.

 Tara’s clients include executors, trustees, beneficiaries, people disappointed in a Will and those concerned about elder financial abuse.
 She understands the stress her clients experience in these often highly contentious disputes, and she excels at finding the most effective and efficient means of resolving these difficult situations.

 Tara practiced commercial litigation in Vancouver until joining Hamilton Duncan in 2001.
 She has litigated at all levels of the court system and has extensive experience as counsel at mediations.